Up-and-coming Ostiense: The eclectic neighbourhood changing things up

 MercatoVintageEcosolidale

 This original market housed in the industrial lofts of Ostiense is where you can come to donate or shop around for everything from furniture, clothes, toys and jewelry.
-It’s also a great (and fun) way to give back to the community.
-Open on Thursdays, Saturdays and Sundays from 4pm to 7pm.
+It’s also a sustainable (and fun) way to give back to the community and create a circular economy.
+Check their website for their opening hours, which may vary.

 Basilica San Paolo Fuori le Mura